Hong Kong has a timber-trafficking problem.

 As such, instead of being handed to the police, cases fall to customs and the AFCD, which have more limited investigative powers and resources to combat what are often transnational syndicates responsible for the trade.

-Another challenge is that punishments for CITES trafficking violations, despite being recently strengthened by the government, seem to provide little deterrence.
+Another challenge is that punishments for CITES trafficking violations, despite recently being strengthened by the government, seem to provide little deterrence.